lucascosti/mac-config/README.md

   Also, I have swapped the <kbd>⌘ Command</kbd>/<kbd>⌥ Option</kbd>+<kbd> arrow</kbd> keys behaviour: <kbd>⌘ Command(mapped)</kbd>+<kbd>←</kbd>/<kbd>→</kbd>  now moves the cursor between words, and <kbd>⌥ Option(mapped)</kbd>+<kbd>←</kbd>/<kbd>→</kbd> moves to the start/end of a line (and <kbd>Shift</kbd> with both sets to select the text, if desired).

-  This seems to work everywhere in MacOS, except some text editors, like Atom.
-Atom has its own keymap, so I have also had to replicate this behaviour in the Atom keymap settings.
+  This seems to work in most places in MacOS, except Electron-based apps (like VS Code, Atom, Slack, etc.).
+The editors like VS Code have their own keymaps, so I have also had to replicate this behaviour in the VS Code settings keymap settings.
+For apps that don't allow you to customise this, like Slack, I've had to resort to Karabiner rules.

   Place this file in the `~/Library/KeyBindings` folder (you might need to create that folder).